-These Recommendations relate to the advice the actuary gives to a client company^{} in connection with redetermination (or initial determination) of non-guaranteed charges and/or benefits for life insurance and annuity contracts.
-The Recommendations apply to in-force business as well as new business.
-They do not apply to policyholder dividends; however, if a participating policy has non-guaranteed elements in addition to policyholder dividends, these Recommendations apply to the non-guaranteed elements.
+This standard relates to the advice the actuary gives to a client company (the term client company in this context includes the employing company of an employee actuary) in connection with redetermination (or initial determination) of non-guaranteed charges and/or benefits for life insurance and annuity contracts.
+The standard applies to in-force business as well as new business.
+It does not apply to policyholder dividends; however, if a participating policy has non-guaranteed elements in addition to policyholder dividends, this standard applies to the non-guaranteed elements.

-The subcommittee recognizes that the use of non-guaranteed elements has grown dramatically in recent years and is still evolving.
+The subcommittee recognized that the use of non-guaranteed elements has grown dramatically in recent years and is still evolving.
 There has been little standardization in such areas as benefit design, pricing structure, marketing practices, and investment philosophies.
-Therefore, the subcommittee has not attempted to define and categorize certain practices or approaches as "good" or "bad" or "acceptable" or "unacceptable."
-Rather, the emphasis in these Recommendations is (a) to set forth the areas of inquiry and analysis the actuary should cover in developing advice, and (b) to outline the areas where the actuary should describe the main elements of that advice and the reasons therefor.
+Therefore, the subcommittee did not attempt to define and categorize certain practices or approaches as "good" or "bad" or "acceptable" or "unacceptable."
+Rather, the emphasis in this standard is (1) to set forth the areas of inquiry and analysis the actuary should cover in developing advice, and (2) to outline the areas where the actuary should describe the main elements of that advice and the reasons therefor.